intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 deployed with confidence in the understanding of the effect they have on existing implementations.

-In contrast, relying on implementations to consistently apply the robustness principle is not a good strategy for extensibility.
+In contrast, relying on implementations to consistently handle unexpected input is not a good strategy for extensibility.
 Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in {{Appendix A.3 of EXT}}.
 It is better and easier to design a protocol for extensibility